 Any items in which you did not select Great as your skill level is an opportunity to explore.

-- Wander through the tools and tips articles under PresentationYOU: How to Communicate
+- Wander through the tools and tips articles under How to Communicate

-Whichever path you take, you know PresentationYOU will be here as a guide.Note: this is not a scientific assessment.
+Whichever path you take, know the PresentationYOU approach will be here as a guide.Note: this is not a scientific assessment.
 It is designed to increase your awareness of the factors that impact your presentation effectiveness.